PolymerLabs/arcs/src/tools/vscode-language-client/README.md

 ## Extension Settings

 The extension also needs to know where arcs is installed (this also allows switching between different arcs installs during development).
-This is controlled using VsCode's settings.
+This is controlled using VS Code's settings.

 * `arcs.arcsPath`: Path pointing to the arcs repo root directory.